Easy Cable Socks – free pattern and tutorial

 Now all you need to do is make a second sock and your pair of Easy Cable Socks is finished!

-This sock pattern is free and will always remain so, but if you have enjoyed using it and would like to make a donation to future projects, it will be gratefully received!
+This sock pattern and tutorial is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx

 Not to be included in any collection or used for profit without written consent of Winwick Mum.